VersatileVishal/EasyAuth/README.md

 http://localhost:7000/login/0 for logging in as USER:-

-For testing purpose we ca create a new account.
+For testing purpose we can create a new account.

 User can:-